Cloud storage solutions are the most significant leaps in data architecture.

 You could turn them off when they are not needed and only pay for the time you use them, as opposed to having to maintain an on-premise database that is always running.
 Businesses save money in terms of hardware and software maintenance costs.
 The AWS RDS, for instance, is priced in one-hour blocks rather than a monthly or yearly commitment.
 But when you want to save more, you can purchase a long-term plan for a cheaper price.

-Another reason a cloud database is often more cost-effective than on-premise ones is because they are typically much easier and faster to set up.
-On-premise databases can require substantial initial investments in hardware and software, as well as ongoing maintenance costs.
-In contrast, cloud database providers have already built the infrastructure necessary for running their database services, making it easy for businesses to get started without investing heavily in IT resources.
+Another reason a cloud database is often more cost-effective than on-premise ones is that it is typically much easier and faster to set up.
+On-premise databases can require substantial initial investments in hardware and software and ongoing maintenance costs.
+In contrast, cloud database providers have already built the infrastructure for running their database services, making it easy for businesses to start without investing heavily in IT resources.

 The initial cost of setting up a data center would be hard to recover for startups and small businesses.
 But with cloud database models, you could start with almost zero budget.